 On october 19th 2018 the wait had an end.
 Finally a new version of the free Oracle Database “Oracle Database 18c Express Edition short Oracle 18 XE has been released.

-Compared to the former versions the limits have been raised slidly.
+Compared to the former versions the limits have been raised slightly.
 Now 2 CPUs, 2 GB RAM and 12 GB disk space for user data is allowed.
 But Oracle made a huge step forward: in addition to most Enterprise Edition features several database options are included as well.
 Some of them are:

-- Multitenant Database with 3 Pluggable Database
+- Multitenant Database with three Pluggable Databases

 - Advanced Security